Chayadon/Reconstruction_attack_on_DR/README.md

       Finished Training
       Mean Squared Error : 0.084983
       ```
 > [!NOTE]
-      > Our provided code do not create any images of reconstruction data comparing with original data.
+> Our provided code does not create any reconstructed images for comparison with the original data.
 ## 📚Citation
 ```bibtex
 @misc{lumbut2024investigatingprivacyleakagedimensionality,